Agoric/agoric-sdk/packages/deployment/upgrade-test/Readme.md

 That will produce the an image tagged agoric-sdk:latest in your local resolution.
 (Then run `make build run` again.)

 You can send information from one run to the next using `/envs`.
 A release N can append ENV variable setting shell commands to `"$HOME/.agoric/envs"`.
 The N+1 release will then have them in its environment.
 (Because `env_setup.sh` starts with `source "$HOME/.agoric/envs"`)

+### IDE

+Some IDEs support connecting to a running container.
+For VS Code you can use [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) to connect to a run above.
+Then you can edit the filesystem using the IDE.
+Once the workspace opens, you have to add a folder.
+E.g. `/usr/src/agoric-sdk/packages/agoric-cli/` for tweaking agoric-cli (without a rebuild of SDK).
+Note that whatever changes you make within the running container will be lost when you terminate it.
+Use this just for iterating and be sure to copy any changes you want back to your real workspace.

+# TODO
+- [ ] a target like `local_sdk` that just copies the local filesystem, without a full rebuild
+- [ ] alternately, mount the local agoric-sdk in the container